DeleteByQuery for state timed out – How to solve related issues

 Opster Team

-This guide will help you check for common problems that cause the log ” DeleteByQuery for state timed out ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: delete, delete-by-query and plugin.
+This guide will help you check for common problems that cause the log ” [{}] DeleteByQuery for state timed out ” to appear.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: plugin, delete, query.

 Log Context

-Log “[{}] DeleteByQuery for state timed out” classname is TransportDeleteDataFrameAnalyticsAction.java.
+Log “[{}] DeleteByQuery for state timed out” classname is DataFrameAnalyticsDeleter.java.

 We extracted the following from Elasticsearch source code for those seeking an in-depth context :

-ActionListener deleteStateHandler = ActionListener.wrap(
+ActionListener deleteStateHandler = ActionListener.wrap(bulkByScrollResponse -> {

 if (bulkByScrollResponse.isTimedOut()) {